Taliban Claim Total Control Over Afghanistan - UrduPoint

 However, some universities in Kabul remained closed on Monday and those that did open saw a drastic fall in the number of students -- some who complied with the new rules, and others who resisted.

-Afghans are also facing a host of other challenges, including looming financial and humanitarian crises.
+Afghans are also facing a host of other challenges, including looming financial and humanitarian crises, although the Taliban on Sunday pledged to guarantee the safety of humanitarian workers and aid access in a meeting with the UN humanitarian chief.

-"The authorities pledged that the safety and security of humanitarian staff, and humanitarian access to people in need, will be guaranteed and that humanitarian workers -- both men and women -- will be guaranteed freedom of movement," a statement from UN spokesman Stephane Dujarric said.

-The Taliban spokesman said the group had assured a visiting UN team of cooperation.

 - Flurry of diplomacy - The international community is coming to terms with the new Taliban regime with a flurry of diplomacy.

-US Secretary of State Antony Blinken is due Monday in Qatar, a key player in the Afghan saga.
+US Secretary of State Antony Blinken arrived Monday in Qatar, a key player in the Afghan saga.

-Qatar, which hosts a major US military base, has been the gateway for 55,000 people airlifted out of Afghanistan, nearly half the total evacuated by US-led forces after the Taliban takeover on August 15.
+Qatar, which hosts a major US military base, has been the gateway for 55,000 people airlifted out of Afghanistan, nearly half the total evacuated by US-led forces after the Taliban takeover.

+Shortly before Blinken's landing, an official disclosed that four Americans had left Afghanistan by land to an undisclosed neighbouring country with Taliban knowledge, in the first departures arranged by Washington since its chaotic military pullout.

-Blinken will also speak to the Qataris about efforts alongside Turkey to reopen Kabul's airport, which is necessary for flying in badly needed humanitarian aid and evacuating remaining Afghans.
+Blinken will also speak to the Qataris about efforts alongside Turkey to reopen Kabul's airport, which is necessary for flying in humanitarian aid and evacuating remaining Afghans.

 Blinken will then head Wednesday to the US air base in Ramstein, Germany, a temporary home for thousands of Afghans moving to the United States, from which he will hold a virtual 20-nation ministerial meeting on the crisis alongside German Foreign Minister Heiko Maas.